lsst-dm/dmtn-022/index.rst

 Conclusion
 ^^^^^^^^^^

-Current Qserv design is very monolithic and going towards micro-services would be very cost-effective.
+Current Qserv design is very monolithic and going towards a full micro-services architecture might be very cost-prohibitive.
 Futhermore, added-value of micro-services is not so easy to understand.
 Indeed, current architecture allows to deploy same binaries on all nodes and to run only one container on each nodes.
 This eases a lot packaging, compatibility check, and container orchestration.
 Moreover: